StringManolo/create-project/README.md

 create-project basic-web
 ```

-+ Create your custom template
++ Create your custom template from an existing folder
 ```
 create-project create ./myFolder
 ```